rokubun/jason-sdk-python/README.md

 ## Command line tools

 The package has also a command line tool so that you can use it out-of-the-box.
-The following examples illustrate how to use it
+The following examples illustrate how to use it.

 ```bash
 export JASON_API_KEY='<jason-api-key>'